do-jonathan4/lfz-m1/exercises/javascript-primitive-booleans-undefined-null/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is a boolean?
-- What is a comparison operator?
-- What is the difference between undefined and null?